 The fallout after the ‘No’

-Learn to stop worrying about the outcome of if you say no, by focusing on the fact that the person asking for your help will have other people they can ask.
+Learn to stop worrying about the outcomes when you say no, by focusing on the fact that the person asking for your help will have other people they can ask.

 Use positive self-talk when you say no when you’re asked to do something, or yes, if it’s something you don’t mind helping with.
 In short, whatever choice you make for yourself, reinforce that choice with positive self-talk.

 For example, if you said ‘no’ to something you didn’t want to do, then you could say to yourself, “you were right to put your own needs first”.

 You could also treat yourself with healthy rewards for saying no to things you really don’t want to do.
 This also helps reward the behaviour you’re wishing to change to, supporting the change from being a people-pleaser.

 There are a number of things you can do to help build confidence, which will help you overcome your people-pleasing problem.